-Predominantly originated from Asian countries, recently ghee has earned popularity in non-Asian countries not only for its rich taste but also for its nutritional potential and allied health benefits.
+Ghee in English is called clarified butter.
+Predominantly originating from Asian countries, recently, ghee has earned popularity in non-Asian countries for its rich taste, nutritional potential, and allied health benefits.

-All the foods that taste good and health friendly are not essentially known as super foods.
-But ghee is regarded as the 22nd century super hero of smart kitchen.
-Precisely, the versatile nature of this dairy product has labelled it as a smart food for staying fit, fine, and in shape.
+Precisely, the versatile nature of this dairy product has labeled it as a smart food for staying fit, fine, and in shape.

 Ghee contains negligible amount of lactose

-The overall acceptance of ghee in Non-Asian countries has given it a global popularity as a 22nd century supperfood.
+The overall acceptance of ghee in non-Asian countries has given it global popularity as a 22nd-century superfood.

 What makes it pantry super hero?

 Presently, ghee is appreciated by smart homemakers, and they have agreed to call this dairy product the pantry hero for some obvious reasons.

 Ghee can be used in all types of cooking:

 Ghee can be used for making both veg and non-veg dishes.
 The nutty aroma of ghee goes fabulous with sweet dishes, too.